 Google AMP benefits?

 Well, it isn’t necessarily all bad.
 For large sites that already use a lot of third-party code, it might be an easier solution to just create a new mobile version from scratch.
-But for small and medium-size websites it is a better idea just to optimise the current version so that it is fast on both desktop and mobile.
+But for small and medium-sized websites it is a better idea just to optimize the current version so that it is fast on both desktop and mobile.